We are proud to support the mission, vision and values of the UNC School of Medicine and grateful to serve the people of North Carolina.

 To perform transformative biochemical and biophysical research in an inclusive and stimulating training environment.

 To inspire tomorrow’s discoveries and cures by decoding the molecular basis of life.

 We appreciate your interest, and invite you to explore the numerous research opportunities available with our Department.
 Below are a few highlights to get you started.

-We have a large and vibrant PhD program with more than 70 students from all over the United States and around the world.
-After their first year in the Biological and Biomedical Sciences Program (BBSP), students can matriculate directly to the Biochemistry & Biophysics graduate program, as well as to one of several interdisciplinary training programs.
-Students interested in our Biochemistry Track can design a flexible program that potentially exposes them to current research in biochemical, molecular, cell biological and biophyscial concepts.
+We have students from all over the United States and around the world.
+After their first year in the Biological and Biomedical Sciences Program (BBSP), doctoral students can matriculate directly to the Biochemistry & Biophysics graduate program, and they can choose additional interdisciplinary training programs.
+Students interested in our Biochemistry Track can design a flexible program that exposes them to current research in biochemical, molecular, cell biological, and biophysical concepts.
 They can also apply to one of many training grants appropriate to their area of interest.
-For the Biophysics Track, the Molecular & Cellular Biophysics Predoctoral Training Program affords participating students the opportunity to work with faculty in eleven UNC departments, including Physics, Chemistry, Computer Sciences, Applied Mathematics and Medicinal Chemistry.
+For the Biophysics Track, the Molecular & Cellular Biophysics Predoctoral Training Program combines faculty from eleven UNC departments, including Physics, Chemistry, Computer Sciences, Applied Mathematics, and Medicinal Chemistry.
 The aim of this program is to apply mechanistic and quantitative approaches to medically significant problems.
 Students who are specifically interested in biophysics may wish to apply to this program as well, particularly if they would like to take full advantage of the biophysics training curriculum or wish to have the option of working with biophysics faculty in departments other than Biochemistry & Biophysics.